allanrepo/APL/README.txt

 			<Compress state = "true" cmd = "/usr/bin/gzip" ext = ".gz" />
 		</STDF>
 	- note that you can still make APL use start-lot time stamp. in the <Rename> tag, it contains "timestamp" attribute where you can set 'end' or 'start'
+	- APL will only rename incoming completed STDF files in <Path> if the SRTDF's MIR.NODE_NAME matches tester name.

 -	new feature (lotinfo.txt field label customization
 	- lotinfo.txt file can now customize its field/value pair labels.